 All passports must be valid for at least 3 months from the date of entry into Slovakia.
 Nevertheless, it is recommended a longer validity date, just in case.

 Likewise, in order to be able to apply for the ETIAS travel authorisation. travellers will need to have:

 - a valid form of payment, such as a debit or credit card, and

 ETIAS is valid for a 3-year period and grants border-free access to most countries in the European Union.

 How Can I Apply for Slovak ETIAS?

-Travel Information about Slovakia
+Travel information about Slovakia

 Slovakia is one of the most underrated countries in the European Union, and is usually skimmed over in favor of its neighbors Austria, the Czech Republic, and Hungary.
 However, there is so much to see and do in this gem of a country.

 Slovenský Raj (translated as Slovak Paradise) is another mountain range with more than 100 kilometers of picturesque hiking trails and waterfalls.
-In the winter, extreme travelers can explore the Dobšinská Ice Cave and all of its secrets inside.
+In the winter, extreme travelers can explore the Dobšinská Ice Cave and all of its secrets.

 For those who love history, Slovakia invites you to visit the well-preserved medieval town of Banska Stiavnica, the Romantic-era Bojnice Castle, or Košice (a city that was once a fortification for the country).